metamath/metamath-book/README.md

 ## Narrow width screens

-You can run `./make-narrow` to generate "metamath-narrow.pdf", a version of the PDF formatted for narrow-width screens such as mobile phones.
+You can run `./generate-pdf narrow` to generate "metamath-narrow.pdf", a version of the PDF formatted for narrow-width screens such as mobile phones.
-The program erases metamath.pdf, so you'll need to regenerate metamath.pdf afterwards if you want it also.
-The program also manipulates some files, so you need to run these programs sequentially (one at a time) if you are running them in the same directory.

 The narrow version is based on an old version of this book that was generated specifically for